|

 Here are some titles in recognition of Black History Month:

-Quincy D. Newell chronicles the life of this remarkable yet largely unknown figure and reveals why James’s story changes our understanding of American history.
+Your Sister in the Gospel Quincy D. Newell chronicles the life of this remarkable yet largely unknown figure and reveals why James’s story changes our understanding of American history.

 Black Mormon: The Story of Elijah Ables